muckamuck/stackility/README.md

   -y, --yaml          YAML template
   --help              Show this message and exit.
 ```
-* See below Properties section below for description about INI file format *
+See the *Properties* section below for description about INI file format.

 ```
 stackility delete [OPTIONS]